Under Parallel Skies

-Under Parallel Skies is a 2024 romantic drama film written and directed by award-winning Filipino director Sigrid Andrea Bernardo.
+Under Parallel Skies is a 2024 romantic drama film written and directed by Filipino director Sigrid Andrea Bernardo.
 Starring Filipino actress Janella Salvador and Thai actor Metawin Opas-iamkajorn, this culturally diverse production is set in Hong Kong.

 It is a Philippine-Hong Kong venture produced by 28 Squared Studios and Two Infinity Entertainment and distributed by Warner Bros.
 Pictures.

 Synopsis

 Under Parallel Skies tells the story of a Thai bachelor named Parin who travels to Hong Kong in search of his missing mother.
 He encounters a Filipino hotel employee named Iris who helps him navigate love, heartbreak, and healing in the foreign city amid their differences in culture and identity.